sasagawa888/eisl/README.md

 - In OpenBSD  type "sudo make install OPSYS=openbsd".
 - You can also supply a "PREFIX=$HOME" (or wherever) argument if you want.

-You may get an error that the curses.h file cannot be found when compiling Edlis.
+You may get an error that the curses.h file cannot be found when compiling EISL & Edlis.
 In this case, enter the following from the terminal

 ```sh